Table of Contents

 Caponata includes capers and green or black olives.
 While Ratatouille is also a vegetable and tomato-based sauce very similar to Caponata, it doesn’t contain the sour salty addition of capers and olives.

+Pork and fennel are a harmonious flavour pairing and are combined in many Italian dishes.
+Taking inspiration from spaghetti and meatballs, here pork mince is infused with fennel and incorporated into the delicious caponata.
 A good, delicious olive oil is all you need to give this dish the perfect finish.
 Drizzle generously and top with fresh, fragrant basil and toasted pine nuts.
 This is a very heart-warming and memorable dish to serve.

-Similar recipes on flaevor.com
+Similar Recipes on flaevor.com

 Recipe: Caponata with Pork Fennel Meatballs